rfhoerlein/Data-Science-Blog-Post/README.md

 - Feature importance analysis revealed which skills, technologies, and experience attributes most influence salary, helping answer the core business question:
   **“What combination of skills, technologies, and experience levels are most strongly associated with high-salary developer roles in the US?”**
 - Visualizations highlight the top factors within each category, offering actionable insights for developers aiming to maximize their salary potential.
+- A blog post summarizing the results can be found here: https://medium.com/@rfhoerlein/what-drives-developer-salaries-bdd6288629f6

 ---